eumetsat/learn-s6/README.md

 If you would like to collaborate on a part of this code base or contribute to it please contact us on copernicus.training@eumetsat.int.
 If you are have issues and need help, or you have found something that doesn't work, then please contact us at ops@eumetsat.int.
+We welcome your feedback!

 <hr>
 <hr>

-### TL;DR for advanced users
+### Overview for advanced users

 **Installation:**

-`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/ocean/sensors/learn-poseidon4`
+`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-poseidon4.git`

 **Create and set environment**

 `conda env create -f environment.yml` \
 `conda activate cmts_learn_poseidon4`

-** WEkEO SPECIFIC:
+**WEkEO SPECIFIC**

-`ipython kernel install --user --name=cmts`
+`ipython kernel install --user --name=cmts_learn_poseidon4`

 **Activate extensions (1st run in environment, only)**